-‘Daylight Savings Time 2018’ Wins — Daylight Saving Time Is Near With ‘When Do Clocks Change’ Search On Rise
+‘Daylight Savings Time 2018’ Wins: Daylight Saving Time Is Near With ‘When Do Clocks Change’ Search On Rise

 People are already sensing the time change is near, which is evident with a quick look at the Google Trends for a search of “Daylight Saving Time 2018.”
 The graph shows that search is rising over the last 30 days, with a spike appearing late in the last few weeks right before the past few weekends.

 Another interesting tidbit is the change in the Daylight Saving Time search.
 When you enter both “Daylight Saving Time 2018” and “Daylight Savings Time 2018” into the app, the search that wins out is “Daylight Savings Time” with that one little addition of an “s” on the end of saving.
 You can view that graph here.
-“When Do Clocks Change” is also a popular search according to the data on Google Trends and that graph is going up a little more as each week passes by.
+“When Do Clocks Change” is also a popular search, according to the data on Google Trends, and that graph is going up a little more as each week passes by.
 Still, the “Daylight Savings Time 2018” with that “s” is searched more than that question.

-From the quick glance at the graph, it is easy to see that it is a significant difference when it comes to the term people are searching for and it appears that Daylight Savings Time with an “s” wins out.
+From the quick glance at the graph, it is easy to see that it is a significant difference when it comes to the term people are searching for, and it appears that Daylight Savings Time with an “s” wins out.
 There are theories offered as to why people tend to use the word “savings” in lieu of “saving” when it comes to the Daylight Saving Time topic.

 According to Dictionary.com, the term Daylight Saving Time is correct, but Daylight Savings Time has been used so often that it is now “acceptable.”
 In another article by Time and Date, they suggest that “s” was added to saving over time because the word “savings” is more often used in our daily vocabulary, such as “savings account.”
 People most likely change the word “savings” because it rolls off the tongue easier due to the use of the word in the daily vocabulary, suggest Time and Date.